 When deploying, the exit doors first pop open to allow the ramp cover to fold downwards unobstructed.
 The doors then close while the ramp extends automatically, and reopens again after the ramp is fully deployed.

-When stowing the ramp, the process is reversed.
-When the green button is activated, the doors close and the ramp retracts automatically.
+When stowing the ramp, the reverse process occurs.
+Pushing the green button, the doors close and the ramp retracts automatically.
 Just before the ramp fully retracts, the doors pop open again to allow the ramp cover to fold upwards unobstructed, before closing again.

-The additional step of popping the door open to extend and stow the ramp was necessary as the exterior door gasket overlaps with the ramp cover, interfering with independent operation.
+The additional step of popping the door open to extend and stow the ramp was necessary as the exterior door gasket overlaps with the ramp cover, interfering with the ramp movement.
 In other regions, similar automated ramps fitted to buses are designed to not interfere with the normal operation of the exit door.

 - MAN A95